amanuelmandefro3/etch-a-sketch/README.md

-# Etch a sketch
+# Etch-A-Sketch Project

-Etch a sketch is odin project web based etch a sketch board project
+This project, titled "Etch-A-Sketch", is a web-based implementation of the classic Etch-A-Sketch toy.
+It allows users to create sketches by hovering their cursor over a virtual board.

-It sketch any etch within a given board by hovering the courser on the board
+## Author Information

-Author: Amanuel Mandefrow Reta
+- Name: Amanuel Mandefrow Reta
-First Publish: Nov 25/ 2023
+- First Published: November 25, 2023